pankuznetsov/Palo-Alto-BASIC-in-Ruby-less-then-in-500-lines/README.md

 # Just take a look on some __code examples__

-_Hello World_: `PRINT "HELLO WORLD"`
+_Print statement_: `PRINT "HELLO WORLD"`, `PRINT A` or `PRINT "X: ", X, ", Y: ", Y, ", Z: ", Z`

+_Input staement_: `INPUT A`, or you can use list of variables: `INPUT A, B, C`

 # EBNF Grammer

-The grammer is also pretty simple and can be described in ABNF just in a few lines:
+The grammer is also pretty simple and can be described in EBNF just in a few lines:

 CR  _stands for Carret Return (`\r\n` or `\n`, depends on OS)_